-Samantha Harvey's Alternative Horsemanship horse and rider training approach teaches equine enthusiasts the awareness, recognition, and belief of the horse's communication and creates a willing equine partner.
+Alternative Horsemanship the Remote Horse Coach offers horse and rider a training approach that teaches equine enthusiasts the awareness, recognition, and belief of the horse's communication and creates a willing equine partner.
 For those unfamiliar with this horsemanship training approach developed over three decades by Samantha Harvey, it is based on teaching introspection of the rider, rather than generalized, quick-fix mainstream horse training offered in a 1, 2, 3 step type program.
 As equine students learn to recognize the root cause of unwanted behaviors in their horse, they can learn the horsemanship skill-sets needed to offer specific support toward their horse.
 She educates equine enthusiasts on self-awareness, self-assessment, and mental presence to have clear, specific, Conversations with the horse or an "alternative" approach.

 Frequently riders have a degree of "I want," which dictates how they interact with the horse.
 This limits the rider's mental availability in learning to recognize potentially unrealistic expectations expected of their equine partner if the interaction with the horse lacks basic quality.
 Often the "modern-day" horse lacks quality education, has not been socialized, is suffering from pain and diet issues, and their exposure to the "real" world is limited.
 Without recognizing possible unwanted contributors, too many riders become frustrated, overwhelmed, or feel stuck in their horsemanship journey.

 My Alternative Horsemanship approach prioritizes creating a mentally available horse first, then physically asking him to perform.
 If a horse is stressed, fearful, or is concerned, physically asking more of him at his peak worry, teach him that humans will add pressure and critique rather than help him work through an unsure moment.
 If too much pressure is forced upon the horse coercing him to contain his stress, often there is an explosion of dramatic and dangerous behavior that follows.